 Most business visitors enter the West Bank through the Allenby Bridge/King Hussein Crossing between the West Bank and Jordan or through Ben Gurion Tel Aviv International Airport.
 The Government of Israel controls entry and exit through both, as well as the crossing points located between Israel and the West Bank.
 The Gaza Strip has one crossing point with Israel (Erez) and one crossing point with Egypt (Rafah).
 Entry and exit requirements change frequently.
 Travelers who enter the Gaza Strip through the Rafah crossing from Egypt must also exit through the Rafah crossing.
 The Israeli authorities do not permit such travelers to exit through the Erez crossing into Israel except in situations of extreme humanitarian need.
 A no-charge, three-month Israeli tourist visa may be issued upon arrival and may be renewed, and foreign nationals wishing to invest in the West Bank can apply for a longer term investment visas from the Government of Israel.
-Additional information is available on the Israeli Ministry of Defense’s Coordinator for Government Activities in the Territories website (PDF – 72KB).
-Information on business visas to Israel can be found at this website.

 Make sure to check the current State Department travel advisory for the West Bank and Gaza Strip.